Structured Practical Training

 Structured Practical Training (SPT) is the in-service training requirement for registration as a pharmacist or pharmacy technician in Ontario.
 The SPT Program allows participants — commonly referred to as preceptees — to develop their competence and demonstrate their readiness for practice in Ontario.
 Preceptees include registered pharmacy students, interns and pharmacy technician applicants.

 Beginning on January 18, 2017, all registered pharmacy students applying to begin the practice-based assessment requirement of their registration process in Ontario outside of their educational program will instead go through the College’s Practice Assessment of Competence at Entry (PACE).
 The SPT Program will continue for interns and students who have already started their SPT Studentship.
+The SPT Program will also continue for all pharmacy technician applicants.

 The SPT Program allows preceptees to: